Naem-J/portfolio/_posts/2016-09-28-user-guide.md

 ## Summary

-This document is an example of a user guide or manual I authored from development to release.
-It is intended to be used in conjunction with a printed setup guide where a user may reference this user guide for more use and operation information.
+This is an example of a user-focused document for an audio/video switcher and scaler.
+It was the company’s next generation solution that combined different electrical concepts and added several new technologies.
+It was provided online in PDF format and intended to be used in conjunction with a printed setup guide.

-It is provided online (PDF) only, but it has since been updated.
-This sample is from the last version I worked on the project.
+The target audience of this document were for external certified installers and operators (often administrative personnel).
+The installers were expected to be highly technical while the operators potentially not as technical.

 ## Responsibilities

-My responsibilities were to collaborate with Product Development engineers and technical illustrators to generate text and visual aids for a technical US audience.
-I wrote the text and organized the topics.
-I also designed the visuals before requesting them from the illustrators.
-However, the styles and layout were designed by the department supervisor.
+My responsibilities were to collaborate with Product Development engineers to design and create the document from concept to release and support subsequent firmware updates and additional models.
+After being assigned the project, I worked as the sole technical writer and the driver of the documentation effort.

-The document was reviewed informally by product application engineers and other technical writers before being updated to the website through the company CMS.
-Approvals went through a SharePoint workflow.

-## Target Audience

-* Certified installers
-* Operators and administrators
+I used company InDesign templates and styles to format the content (for example, color schemes, whitespace manipulation, use of hyperlinks in callouts).
+However, I wrote text was based on technical documents I received from engineers and regular discussions with the project team.
+Illustrations were created by a technical illustrator but I handled callouts and raster screenshots.

+The review process involved PDF shared reviews through SharePoint.
+After the review process, I was also responsible for releasing the document in the company CMS portal to be pushed to the company website.

-## Tools
+## Tools Used

 * Adobe Acrobat Pro
+* Adobe Illustrator
 * Adobe InDesign
 * Adobe Photoshop
-* Adobe Illustrator
 * Microsoft SharePoint